 How much do drum lessons cost?

-A one hour session costs £40 with a discount for block bookings of 2 or 4 lessons.
+A one hour session costs £40 with a discount for block bookings of 2 or fortnightly/weekly subscriptions.

-There is also a special discount package for students and other various deals.
+There is also a special discount package for students.

 Click on book a lesson for more info.